yoo2001818/react-sheetify/DESIGN.md

 If we need to separate between data layer, we could provide data conversion layer.
 But still, order management is necessary.

+...
+We have two directions for this.
+We can either depend on the application code for this, or we could handle everything by react-sheetify.
+Since it should be general purpose, it'd be a good idea to provide both layers - 'ID' based state / focus management, which provides minimal keyboard navigation and stuff, and fully controlled state management, which provides all the goodies - including undo / redo, async loading, etc.

+'ID' based management would need to receive ID and index.
+Each ID should represent the ID of the row - that is, it shouldn't be changed even if the row is moved, similar to 'key' attribute of React.
+Index can be freely moved, and the data layer should relocate the node when the index has been changed.

+fully controlled state, should handle everything by its own - But, instead of creating everything twice, we could make something that is built on top of ID based management.